Scott Speed: 2007

 However, it was announced before the Hungarian Grand Prix that he had been replaced by BMW third driver Sebastian Vettel.
-The best result of Speed's season was 9th place at Monaco from 18th on the grid, just missing out on a championship point but finishing just ahead of the Hondas of Rubens Barrichello and Jenson Button.
+The best result of Speed's season was ninth place at Monaco from 18th on the grid, just missing out on a championship point but finishing just ahead of the Hondas of Rubens Barrichello and Jenson Button.

 On July 31, 2007, Speed was released from his contract at Scuderia Toro Rosso and replaced by BMW Sauber test driver Sebastian Vettel, who was under contract to Red Bull's driver development programme.
 Speed has said that no amount of money would get him to work with the Toro Rosso team bosses in the future.
 Nevertheless, Speed's relationship with Red Bull as a whole remained good, and he secured a Red Bull-backed drive in the U.S. for 2008.

 ARCA Re/MAX Series

 Speed pits the No. 2 Red Bull Toyota at Pocono Raceway, during the 2008 Pocono 200.

 In preparation for his impending NASCAR career, Speed entered into the Automobile Racing Club of America (ARCA) series in selected races in 2007, and a full season in 2008.
-Driving the Red Bull-sponsored Toyota for Eddie Sharp Racing with teammates Ken Butler Jr & Pierre Bourque, Speed finished 5th in ARCA RE/MAX Series points in 2008.
+Driving the Red Bull-sponsored Toyota for Eddie Sharp Racing with teammates Ken Butler Jr & Pierre Bourque, Speed finished fifth in ARCA RE/MAX Series points in 2008.
 He was in prime position to win the championship, but in the final race, he was wrecked by Ricky Stenhouse Jr. who was another contender for the championship.
 Speed, along with car owner Sharp, earned the Hoosier Tire Superspeedway Challenge title in 2008.
 In 22 career starts from 2007, Speed scored ten top-five finishes and eighteen top-tens including four wins at Kansas Speedway, Kentucky Speedway, Berlin Raceway and Nashville Superspeedway, all occurring in 2008.
 Speed was a championship contender in the 2008 season, however the season ended in controversy, and without a championship for Speed and Eddie Sharp Racing.

-Controversy

 During the finale of the 2008 ARCA season, Speed and championship contender, Ricky Stenhouse Jr. were battling for position.
 Stenhouse hit the rear of Speed's car, sending him into the wall, effectively ending Speed's chances of a good finish, and possibly a championship.
 After visiting the pits for repairs, Speed's car was well off the pace and was lapped within two laps of the restart.
 As Stenhouse came by to lap Speed, Speed accelerated and slammed his car into Stenhouse, sending both cars into the wall.
 Neither driver was injured, however ARCA officials parked Speed for the day, which ended his chances for a championship.